Last Updated on September 6, 2023 by Samantha Harris

 Bladder Stone Removal Cost

-The cost of bladder stone removal varies depending on where you live, the particular veterinarian, and what other procedures may be needed in addition to the actual removal.
+The cost of bladder stone removal varies depending on where you live, the particular veterinarian, and what other procedures may be needed in addition to the removal.

 However, the average cost in America ranges between $900 and $2000.

 If you have supplemental pet insurance, that cost may be cheaper.
-Many types of pet insurance will only cost you around $10 to $30 a month plus a deductible when you file a claim.
+Many types of pet insurance will only cost you around $10 to $30 per month plus a deductible when you file a claim.

 Many vets offer payment plans, but there may be qualification requirements.